SevdaPruitt/stockanalysis/README.md

 End Sub

-How do these pros and cons apply to refactoring the original VBA script?
+#How do these pros and cons apply to refactoring the original VBA script?

 I do not think there are any cons to apply for refactoring.
 Code written initially can always be fine tuned, documented more or clearly, or simply refactored.
 Pros are more in this effort to fine tune original coding.
-# stockanalysis
-Second challenge of the data analytics bootcamp